brycewray/hugo-site/content/posts/2020/04/webmentions-three-ssgs-2.md

 **Note**: This is Part 2 of a five-part series about how you can set up [webmentions](https://indieweb.org/Webmention) in websites built by three different [static site generators](https://staticgen.com) (SSGs): [Eleventy](https://11ty.dev) (the subject of this part), [Hugo](https://gohugo.io) (the subject of [Part 3](/posts/2020/04/webmentions-three-ssgs-3/)), and [Gatsby](https://gatsbyjs.org) (covered in detail in [Part 4](/posts/2020/04/webmentions-three-ssgs-4/)).
 In the [conclusion](/posts/2020/04/webmentions-three-ssgs-5/), you'll find a bibliography of the best articles I found on the subject of this series.
 All of the articles link (even if only through tiny [GitHub](https://github.com) logos) to their authors’ code.
 They were invaluable to this effort, and I encourage you to take particular notice of them and their authors.
 {.yellowBox}

-**Added note, 2020-07-26**: I have now archived the various configuration files linked within this series within a [GitHub repo](https://github.com/brycewray/files-webmentions) of their own and changed the links accordingly, so as to make them immune to ongoing changes in the repos originally linked from this series.
+**Added note, 2020‑07‑26**: I have now archived the various configuration files linked within this series within a [GitHub repo](https://github.com/brycewray/files-webmentions) of their own and changed the links accordingly, so as to make them immune to ongoing changes in the repos originally linked from this series.
 {.yellowBox}

 Having covered the purpose of this series, the [IndieWeb](https://indieweb.org), and the general setup of webmentions in this series’ [introduction](/posts/2020/04/webmentions-three-ssgs-1/), we'll now get into details about implementing them in the [Eleventy](https://11ty.dev) SSG.

 For two reasons, we start with the [Eleventy repo](https://github.com/brycewray/eleventy_bundler).
-First, it's the repo that powered this site as of the time I wrote this.[^toSolo] Second, it's where I initially added webmentions in their barest form---only so-called "mentions"---and then, more recently, enhanced their appearances.
+First, it's the repo that powered this site as of the time I wrote this.[^toSolo] Second, it's where I initially added webmentions in their barest form --- only so-called "mentions" --- and then, more recently, enhanced their appearances.
 I refer to it here only as the *Eleventy repo* rather than, as usual, the *Eleventy/[webpack](https://webpack.js.org) repo*, because the addition of webpack really had nothing whatsoever to do with this particular process.

 [^toSolo]: Not long after initially publishing this series, I [converted the site](/posts/2020/05/going-solo-eleventy/) to a [webpack-less repo](https://github.com/brycewray/eleventy_solo).